CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 #### Resolving Combat With Another Company

 When one of your companies is attacked by another company during your opponent's site phase, you are considered to be the defending company.
-Your opponent's company (the attacking company) is considered to be making a single attack with one strike corresponding to each of the characters in his company:
+Your opponent's company (the attacking company) is considered to be making a single attack with one strike corresponding to each of the characters in their company:

  - Each strike can target one and only one character in the defending company.
  - Each character can be the target of only one strike from a given attack.
- - If an attack has more strikes than the defending company has characters, the attacker may allocate the excess strikes as -1 modifications (i.e., a -1 mod. for each unallocated strike) to the prowess(es) of whichever target(s) he chooses.
+ - If an attack has more strikes than the defending company has characters, the attacker may allocate the excess strikes as -1 modifications (i.e., a -1 mod. for each unallocated strike) to the prowess(es) of whichever target(s) they choose.
 See [page 29]().

 This combat is handled like any other combat with the exceptions noted in this section.